-New ACCA Research Highlights Need To Break Down Silos In Healthcare Risk Management
+New ACCA research highlights need to break down silos in healthcare risk management

-(MENAFN- Mid-East Info) Study reveals the pivotal role of accountants in fostering resilience amid growing risks in the Middle East healthcare sector
+(MENAFN- Sheila Tobias) Study reveals the pivotal role of accountants in fostering resilience amid growing risks in the Middle East healthcare sector

 The Middle East faces unique challenges as healthcare spending in the region is projected to reach over USD 144 billion by 2025.
 ACCA’s report, Risk Cultures in Healthcare: The Role of Accountancy, reveals that while 72% of healthcare professionals in the Middle East view risk management as a top priority, only 44% of organisations report having a mature risk culture.